apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster.md

 * [kbcli cluster restore](kbcli_cluster_restore.md)	 - Restore a new cluster from backup
 * [kbcli cluster update](kbcli_cluster_update.md)	 - Update the cluster settings, such as enable or disable monitor or log
 * [kbcli cluster upgrade](kbcli_cluster_upgrade.md)	 - Upgrade the cluster version
-* [kbcli cluster vertical-scaling](kbcli_cluster_vertical-scaling.md)	 - Vertical scaling the specified components in the cluster
+* [kbcli cluster vertical-scale](kbcli_cluster_vertical-scale.md)	 - Vertical scale the specified components in the cluster
-* [kbcli cluster volume-expansion](kbcli_cluster_volume-expansion.md)	 - Expand volume with the specified components and volumeClaimTemplates in the cluster
+* [kbcli cluster volume-expand](kbcli_cluster_volume-expand.md)	 - Expand volume with the specified components and volumeClaimTemplates in the cluster